 A low value for brand equity or a mismatch in brand perception should be addressed as part of your brand management process.

-Your customers lead busy lives – they are likely to have many tasks they need to get done in the course of their job – and probably many more to fit in if only they had the time or resources.
 They are always in search of anything that would help with those tasks – whether that would be to eliminate the need for them or to help speed them up.
 It follows, then, that what they are looking for in a product or service is just that – something that helps with their 'jobs to be done'.
 When they look at a supplier, they are asking "How can your product or service make my life easier?"
 Your core propositions have to contribute positively to a customer's "jobs to be done".

 The big question is, how can you do that?
 How can you ensure your offerings are going to hit the spot and trigger the customer's interest and eventual purchase?